SR Series

 • VPS2163A high-resolution CMOS image sensor

-• Single-frame resolution 20,480 × 27,200 (≈ 557 million pixels)
+• Single frame resolution: 20,480 × 27,200 (≈ 557 megapixels)

-• Pixel size 0.5 µm × 0.5 µm, sensor diagonal ≈ 17.0 mm (≈ 1.0" optical format)
+• Pixel size: 0.5 µm × 0.5 µm, diagonal ≈ 17.0 mm (≈ 1.0″ optical format)

-• Rolling shutter operating mode
+• Rolling shutter operation mode

 • USB 3.0 (5 Gbps) data interface

-• Triggering: free-running and external trigger
+• Triggering: Free-running and external trigger

 • Power supply: 12 V DC adapter

-• Operating environment: recommended 0 ~ 40 °C (or per final thermal design), 20% ~ 80% RH (non-condensing)
+• Operating environment: Recommended 0 to 40 °C (or as per final thermal design), 20% to 80% RH (non-condensing)

-• Windows/Linux SDK (C/C++/C#/Python), bundled with ToupView
+• Windows / Linux SDK (C/C++/C#/Python), bundled with ToupView

 Product Models